 - Cycle count time reduced by 75%

 - Automatic notifications of Environmental Health and Safety Inspections

-- Inventory reduction due to centralised part accessibility
+- Inventory reduction due to centralized part accessibility

 - Elevated from preventive to predictive maintenance